 Aside from the State Pension, there are two main types of pension plan to choose from, known as Defined Contribution and Defined Benefit (also known as final salary or career average).

-Alternatively, Defined Benefit pension plans will pay out depending on your salary and the number of years you’ve been working for your employer and the terms of the scheme that you're in.
+Alternatively, Defined Benefit pension plans will pay out depending on your salary, the number of years you’ve been working for your employer and the terms of the scheme that you're in.

 Sometimes known as ‘money purchase,’ this is a common type of pension plan.
-You can open a Defined Contribution pension plan on your own – sometimes called a personal pension plan - then start paying into it with the aim of building up a pot for later life.
-The money you pay in will be invested, which can give it an opportunity to potentially grow.
+You can open a Defined Contribution pension plan on your own – sometimes called a personal pension plan.

 Commonly known as ‘Final Salary,’ this is a type of workplace pension plan.
 Defined Benefit pension plans are different from other schemes, as they pay out a specific, secure income for life when you come to take your pension money.